kimtth/awesome-azure-openai-llm/section/models_research.md

 ## Finetuning

+- [The Ultimate Guide to Fine-Tuning LLMs from Basics to Breakthroughs📑](https://arxiv.org/abs/2408.13296): An Exhaustive Review of Technologies, Research, Best Practices  [23 Aug 2024]

 ### LLM Pre-training and Post-training Paradigms

 - [How to continue pretraining an LLM on new data](https://x.com/rasbt/status/1768629533509370279): `Continued pretraining` can be as effective as `retraining on combined datasets`.
 [13 Mar 2024]